samincgs/learn-data-analysis/sql/sql-notes.md

 ### Logical Operators

 -> Use `AND` to combine multiple conditions that must all be true.
 -> Use `OR` to combine multiple conditions where at least one must be true.
 -> Use `NOT` to negate or invert a condition.

 ## NULL Values

 -> NULL means that the value is not present for that row.
 -> Use `IS NULL` or `IS NOT NULL` to find or search for null values.

 ## LIKE, BETWEEN

 -> Use `LIKE` to match for words in a certain row value.
 -> Use `%` can match any character around the string and `_` can match a single character in a string.

 -> Can use `BETWEEN _ AND _` to find rows between a certain range.

 # ORDER BY

--> Use `ORDER BY` to take the results of the query and order them by a column -> Use `ASC` (default, means least to greatest) or `DESC` (means greatest to smallest)
+-> Use `ORDER BY` to take the results of the query and order them by a column.
+-> Use `ASC` (default, means least to greatest) or `DESC` (means greatest to smallest).